 Second, under the original FLTFA, only lands identified for disposal prior to July 25, 2000 were eligible to be sold.
-H.R.
-3339 eliminates that restriction, thus allowing any lands identified for disposal through the BLM's land use planning process to be sold through the FLTFA process.
+S. 1787 modifies that restriction by allowing any lands identified for disposal through the BLM's land use planning process by the date of enactment of S. 1787 to be sold through the FLTFA process.
 The Department supports this change, which recognizes the usefulness and importance of the BLM's land use planning process.
+However, we would recommend eliminating this restriction rather than simply moving the date forward.